 You are not entitled to an extension of time on a margin call.
-While an extension of time to meet margin requirements may be available to customers under certain conditions, a customer does not have a right to the extension.
+While an extension of time to meet margin requirements might be available to customers under certain conditions, a customer does not have a right to the extension.

-Some accounts that carry a margin loan balance and hold dividend-paying securities may receive a "substitute income payment in lieu of a dividend" (PIL) which may be taxable as ordinary income.
+Some accounts that carry a margin loan balance and hold dividend-paying securities may receive a "substitute income payment in lieu of a dividend" (PIL).
+This payment may be taxable as ordinary income.
 Taxable accounts that receive a PIL instead of a qualified dividend may also receive a supplemental credit from Schwab.
-This will be described on customer statements as a "Schwab substitute income credit."
-Schwab will not credit your account with this additional payment when we can identify instances where a dividend is not qualified.
+This will be identified on customer statements as a "Schwab substitute income credit."
+However, when Schwab can identify that a dividend is nonqualified, we will not credit your account with this additional payment.

-- This credit is NOT "payment in lieu," and is unrelated to any payment from either the security issuer or the borrower. - It is a discretionary credit from Schwab which may be discontinued in the future with or without notice. - It may be subject to tax at your ordinary income tax rate.
+- This credit is NOT "payment in lieu," and is unrelated to any payment from either the security issuer or the borrower. - It is a discretionary credit from Schwab which may be discontinued in the future with or without notice.\ - It may be subject to tax at your ordinary income tax rate.
 Please consult your tax advisor about your specific tax situation. - Because individual tax situations differ, Schwab cannot precisely calculate the additional tax costs a client might incur.
-Therefore, we do not intend, nor should clients expect, for this payment to be an exact reimbursement of any excess tax cost. - Please refer to the "Loan Consent" section of your Account Agreement which states that no compensation is due in connection with such loans and that Schwab "is not required to compensate you for any differential tax treatment between dividends and payments in lieu of dividends."
+Therefore, we do not intend, nor should clients expect, for this payment to be an exact reimbursement of any excess tax cost. - \Please refer to the "Loan Consent" section of your Account Agreement which states that no compensation is due in connection with such loans and that Schwab "is not required to compensate you for any differential tax treatment between dividends and payments in lieu of dividends."